Sarah Logan: Singles competition (2019–2020)

 On April 16, as part of the 2019 WWE Superstar Shake-up, Liv Morgan was moved to SmackDown, effectively ending The Riott Squad.
 Logan would transition into a singles competitor, debuting a new look and entrance theme, while also beginning a feud with Dana Brooke on Main Event, where they traded wins with one another.
 At Survivor Series on November 24, Logan was part of Team Raw and competed in the triple threat women's elimination match against Team SmackDown and Team NXT, where she was eliminated by Bianca Belair.
 On the January 6 episode of Raw, Logan began a feud with Charlotte Flair after she attacked her before their match and stepped on her robe.
 The following week, Logan was defeated by Flair while also declaring herself as an entrant in the Women's Royal Rumble match.
 At the event, she entered the Royal Rumble match at number 22 but was eliminated in less than 30 seconds by Flair.
-On the February 10 episode of Raw, Logan lost to Rhea Ripley in a squash match.

-Logan would then be the guest referee during Liv Morgan’s match against Ruby Riott, where she helped Morgan win by fast counting Riott.
+Logan would then be the guest referee during Liv Morgan's match against Ruby Riott, where she helped Morgan win by fast counting Riott.
 After the match, Logan would attack Morgan.
 Logan was announced as part of the Elimination Chamber match against Morgan, Riott, Natalya, Shayna Baszler and half of the WWE Women's Tag Team Champions Asuka for a chance at Becky Lynch's WWE Raw Women's Championship at WrestleMania 36.
 At the namesake pay–per–view, she was the third entrant, but the first to be eliminated by Baszler, who was the eventual winner, earning a shot at the Raw women's title and setting a record by eliminating every other woman, in what was essentially a squash match.
-On April 13, 2020 edition of Raw, Logan once again lost to Baszler in a Women's Money in the Bank qualifying match by referee’s decision after Baszler stomped Logan’s arm.
+On the April 13, 2020 edition of Raw, Logan once again lost to Baszler in a Women's Money in the Bank qualifying match by referee's decision after Baszler stomped Logan's arm.
 On April 15, 2020, Rowe was released from her WWE contract as a result of budget cuts due to the COVID-19 pandemic.
 On June 22, 2020, Rowe announced that she would be stepping away from professional wrestling "for the foreseeable future".